paralect/blockchain/solana/README.md

 # Solana blockchain

-From medium to simple in order:
+From medium to simple complexity in order:
 - escrow
 - shop-ratings
 - solana-greeting-program